USMC1941/CS213-Rutgers/Assignments/Photos/README.md

 -  10 pts: For every 2 hours of lateness, in case there is nothing in the repository for us to test as of the deadline of YYYY-MM-DD.

    **NOTE: This 2 hour block will be applied STRICTLY starting any time after 11 PM (even if it is one second), in increments of 2 hours.
 NO EXCEPTIONS.**

+## Frequently Asked Questions

+-  **Q:** Can we draw the storyboard by hand on paper, then submit a picture?

+   **A:** No. It should be drawn on using software - we are aiming for a professional look!

+-  **Q:** Are search criteria disjoint, user can search photo for EITHER date range or tag type-value pairs or can they search for a tag type-value pair within a certain date range?

+   **A:** Date range and tag-value pairs are disjoint for searches.
+So either date range or tag-value pairs, but not together.

+-  **Q:** What photo formats are allowed?

+   **A:** BMP, GIF, JPEG, PNG.
+See [this tutorial](https://www.tutorialspoint.com/how-to-display-an-image-in-javafx).

+-  **Q:** Do we need to show standard dialogs ([Alert](https://openjfx.io/javadoc/17/javafx.controls/javafx/scene/control/Alert.html), [TextInputDialog](https://openjfx.io/javadoc/17/javafx.controls/javafx/scene/control/TextInputDialog.html)) in our storyboard?

+   **A:** You need not show error/confirmation dialogs.
+But you must show any dialog that is getting user input, whether it is a standard dialog (boilerplate JavaFX), or a dialog you designed with FXML.

+-  **Q:** Should we preserve the aspect ratio of the image the user views?

+   **A:** Not a requirement (i.e. you won't lose credit if you don't), but preserving the aspect ratio is encouraged.

+-  **Q:** Does admin also have albums and everything else, like non-admin user?
+Or just edit/create/delete user?

+   **A:** No. admin can only create/delete user, and list all users.

+-  **Q:** If we have two tags like `"person": "Alice"` and `"person": "Bob"`.
+Should we store them in two different tags?
+Or we should do it in a single tag `"person":"Alice; Bob"`?
+Or both are fine?

+   **A:** You should store them in two different tags, one per person.

+-  **Q:** Do we need to display photos/users/albums in sorted order?

+   **A:** No.

+-  **Q:** Is a user allowed to have duplicates of the same picture in the same album?

+   **A:** No.

+-  **Q:** Can a user edit the date of a photo?

+   **A:** No. The date of the photo is basically the date of the photo file, it can't be modified in the app

+-  **Q:** If you have already added a photo to one album, can you add it to another album (via importing the photo again) not copying or moving the photo?

+   **A:** Yes.
+But it is equivalent to copying.
+And be sure to read the note in the assignment description (in red) on copying a photo from one album to another since the same rules apply in this situation.

+-  **Q:** Are we allowed to have duplicate users?

+   **A:** No.

+-  **Q:** Can there be photos that are not in an album?

+   **A:** No, every photo must be in at least one album.

+-  **Q:** When we delete an album are we also deleting all references to the photos that were in the now deleted album?

+   **A:** When you delete an album, all the references to photos from that album will be deleted.
+But if a photo is in a different album as well, that album will still refer to the photo.

+-  **Q:** Should the fields for JavaFX components in our classes need to be shown in the UML diagram?

+   **A:** No, you don't need to include FX fields.

+-  **Q:** Should we include FX controller classes in the UML?

+   **A:** Yes, because they contain logic that verifies user input, and to communicate data to the non-UI logic in the app.

+-  **Q:** Should stock be auto-generated every time the program is run, in case admin deletes the "stock" user?

+   **A:** No, you don't need to have functionality to recreate stock if deleted.